7 Steps to CSP Certification

 - Professional Member of the Singapore Institute of Safety Officers (SISO)

-Those who receive a waiver of the Safety Fundamentals examination do not receive and cannot use the ASP title.
+Those who receive a waiver of the ASP examination do not receive and cannot use the ASP title.

 You may purchase an examination at any time, as long as you are eligible.
 BCSP will notify the examination service that you are an eligible candidate and also inform you how long you have to make an appointment and complete your examination.